YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 it is empty or not because there is a top level constructor to inspect.
 We call such logic lists _guarded_.
 But for case 5,  we have no idea about the structure of the list for there is no top level constructor to provide a clue : we call it a _pure logic list_, which is just a logic variable.
-This is an important distinction needed for typing logic lists, and we formalize it as follows:
+This is an important distinction needed for typing logic lists, and we summarize it as follows:

 ```ebnf
 logic list          = pure logic list